abhiabhi94/social-post-bot/README.md

 - Generate the acess_token and keep it somewhere safe.

 - Note down the page id for your page.
-You may find inside Facebook's **Access Token Debugger** or you can find it inside the about section of your page when you open it as an administrator.
+You may find it inside Facebook's **Access Token Debugger** or inside the about section of your page when you open it as an administrator.

 - Now paste the values inside the file `fb_creds.json`.